UMEssen/aipal-validation/README.md

 The retraining process will:
 - Split your data into training and testing sets
 - Train an XGBoost model on the pediatric subset (age < 18)
-- Save the retrained model and prediction outputs
+- Save the retrained model and prediction outputs to the `aipal_validation/r/` directory
 - Perform evaluation on the test set